-Last month the child’s mother, Alison Chandra, posted an image of the hospital bill on Twitter.
+In 2017, the child’s mother, Alison Chandra, posted an image of the hospital bill on Twitter.
 She followed up with a summary of the details.

-“I’ll save you some math; without insurance we would owe $231,115 for 10 hours in the OR, 1 week in the CICU, and 1 week on the cardiac floor,” she wrote.
+“I’ll save you some math; without insurance, we would owe $231,115 for 10 hours in the OR, 1 week in the CICU, and 1 week on the cardiac floor,” she wrote.

 Chandra’s son was born with heterotaxy syndrome, which required him to have four open-chest surgeries before his third birthday.

 Chandra told the Philadelphia Inquirer that Medicaid picked up the tab for her prenatal care and her son’s first two surgeries.
 After insurance, they ended up owing $500.

 The family’s medical expenses were covered by insurance that her husband got through his new job.
 Without Medicaid, though, the parents might have ended up like many other Americans who file for bankruptcy each year due to overwhelming medical bills.

 With complicated health problems that require intensive hospital care, medical bills can quickly add up.

 The average cost per hospital stay in the U.S. was

 Septicemia (blood poisoning) was ranked as the most expensive, accounting for $38.2 billion or 8.8% percent of combined costs for all hospital stays in 2017.